RaVeR76/My-Vinyl-Answer/README.md

 * **Implementation**
 As I have mentioned before that as I progressed through this project I believe I got a little better at python, flask, jinja and bulma so as you see in the admin section I deffo utilise the Bulma framework for this.
 Navigation is pretty simple and I utilise the Bulma Logo Navbar for my pages.
 I designed the logo in Paint and Paint 3D, using the Bubble font I got for my MS2 project.
 I added a vinyl image and there ye go ... a wee logo !
 I invert the colour in my CSS as the logo is black and I wanted my navbar to be black eventually.
 I think it works quite well as a white (black inverted) logo on a black navbar.
 From the navbar the non-signed-in user has a selection of *home*, *about*, *signup* or *login* to navigate to.
 Although, *home* is their original starting point anyway.
 Once logged in the user has the options of *profile*, *my vinyl*, *add vinyl* and *logout* which the navigation to and what they do, is pretty much self explanatory.
 The admin user only has the *manage site* and *logout* options as I felt this is all they need as an admin.
 Within here they can navigate to various sections as regards the structure of the whole database and do various admin kinda things.
 I added some small back buttons to make the admin section navigation a little easier so they wouldn't have to always go back to the main manage site page everytime.
 Overall I think the navigation works well.
+I have now added better back buttons and added the various collection names to the admin navbar for easier navigation.
+Overall I think the navigation works weller ha ha, better for sure.

 * **Test**
  Between my test users and myself, we have tested the navigation, the sign ups, the log ins, the forms, the searching, and most importantly the CRUD functionality.
 Everything worked really well and as planned.
 All links worked as they should and all pages displayed the correct information that was requested.
 Obviously, it's fairly basic but it deffo has the basis to build apon for the future.